Checking in on Your Child’s Learning Progress

 As students, parents, and teachers struggle with continued school disruptions, they’re also grappling with this question: What did students not learn during the pandemic?
 Learning loss is real.
 The chaos in K-12 education over the past couple years, combined with the psychological and emotional toll wrought by the pandemic, left students across the country vulnerable to starting the school year behind where they need to be.
 To help, we’ve rounded up learning assessments families can use.

-Parents can use a variety of assessment tools to check in on their children’s education progress.
+Parents can use a variety of assessment tools to check in on their children’s learning progress.

-Check the tabs below for free assessment resources.
+Check the tabs below for free learning progress assessment resources.
 We’ve also rounded up free at-home learning resources for families and tips for choosing a school!

 For students wanting to better understand their strengths and weaknesses when it comes to the PSAT or SAT, Khan Academy's diagnostic test can be a big help.
 After the initial assessment, the resource will create a free, personalized practice plan to help students improve on concepts they found challenging.